mytch444/mmusic-go/README.md

 When run it will create and populate the following directory (you can change the path with the `-t` option).
-If this already exists `mmusic` will exit and give a warning.
+If this already exists `mmusic` will give a warning and exit.

     $tmp                        # defaults to /tmp/mmusic-$USER_ID

         in                      # fifo that listens that you can control mmusic with.

-        playlist                # concatination of all playlist file files that were given.
+        playlist                # files that are in the lineup, these are added by looking through the playlist
+                                  files given at startup.

         upcoming                # add file paths (or uri's) and they will be played next.